IlijaIvanovic78/FileEncryptorApp/README.md

 # Information Security - Encryptor/Decryptor with TCP

-An advanced application for encrypting, decrypting, and network file transfer with implemented TEA, LEA, and CRT algorithms.
+An advanced application for encrypting, decrypting, and network file transfer with implemented TEA, LEA, and CTR algorithms.

 ## Features

 ### 1. Encryption Algorithms
 - **TEA (Tiny Encryption Algorithm)** - Fast and simple block cipher
 - **LEA (Lightweight Encryption Algorithm)** - Lightweight algorithm optimized for performance
-- **CRT (Chinese Remainder Theorem)** - Mathematical approach to encryption
+- **CTR (Counter Mode)** - Mode of operation for block ciphers using a counter

 ### 2. File System Watcher (FSW)
 - Automatic monitoring of the Target folder for new files